 Now that we covered what is a VPN, it's time to move on to how a VPN works.
 A VPN performs its tasks by utilizing encryption protocols to funnel all internet traffic through an encrypted tunnel between a computer and a virtual private network server.
 Hence, it can secure your data and hide your IP address, preventing unauthorized parties from intercepting it.

 In the absence of VPN hosting, your traffic is more likely to be exposed to advertisers, the government, your internet provider, and other individuals on the same network.
 Setting up a VPN on your computer is pretty simple.
 After subscribing to your VPN service provider, all you have to do is download and install this software.
 Next, you’ll choose the server you want to connect to and leave the rest to your VPN.
+To make the most informed choice when selecting a VPN service, check out our guide on how to choose a VPN.

 Once this connection is established, this is what happens to your data: